-- Appropriate personal protective equipment (PPE) must be worn by all operating and ground personnel. - · Check work area clearances above, on the sides, and below platform while moving, elevating, or lowering the platform. - Be sure to keep all body parts inside the platform during operation. - · Exercise extreme caution at all times to prevent obstacles from striking or interfering with operating controls (drill) and persons in the platform. - Ensure that operators of other machines are aware of the machine's presence.
-Disconnect power to overhead cranes. - · Warn personnel not to work, stand, or walk under an elevated platform.
+- · Appropriate personal protective equipment (PPE) must be worn by all operating and ground personnel. - · Check work area clearances above, on the sides, and below platform while moving, elevating, or lowering the platform. - Be sure to keep all body parts inside the platform railing during operation. - Exercise extreme caution at all times to prevent obstacles from striking or interfering with operating controls (drill) or person in the platform. - Ensure that operators of other overhead and floor-level equipment or machines are aware of the machine's presence.
+Disconnect power to overhead cranes. - Warn personnel not to work, stand, or walk under an elevated platform.
 Position barricades on the floor as necessary.